asjuan/sewrjs/README.md

 Composition becomes very useful when dealing with arrays.

-Following operators are not intended to replace Array.prototype members like filter, map, reduce among others.
+Note: following operators are not intended to replace Array.prototype members like filter, map, reduce among others.

 Operators are a set of extensions that improve legibility and simplify some tasks.